AlmightyFridge/AP-Manual-ER-Key-Item-Rando/README.md

 ## How it works:
 The Item and Enemy Randomizer handles all of the in game randomization while archipelago handles the self imposed "lock and key" gameplay of the randomizer. <br /><br />
-Each area now has logical requirements to enter in the form of level cap and weapon upgrade cap items.
+Each area now has logical requirements in the form of level cap and weapon upgrade cap items.
 These were determined by taking the approximate low end of the recommended level for each area as stated on the Elden Ring wiki.
 This article can be found here: https://eldenring.wiki.fextralife.com/Recommended+Level+by+Location <br /><br />
 You start in Limgrave with Limgrave and Weeping Peninsula unlocked (level cap 0 / stone level 0).<br /><br />
 Your starting max level is 20 and your starting stone level is 0.
 This means you cannot level past 20 and you cannot use somber or smithing stones on your weapons, respectively. <br /><br />
 Each Progressive Max Level received will increase your level cap by 10, up to a possible 150. <br /><br />